aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 | Xamarin.Forms        | Framework for building cross-platform mobile and desktop apps.              | C#                       | Windows, macOS              |

-The Dashboard desktop app shall be devloped using Avalonia framwork , due to it being a corssplatform and easy to wrap for a web interface or mobileapp interface.
+The Dashboard desktop app shall be developed using Avalonia framework , due to it being a cross-platform and easy to wrap for a web interface or mobile interface.
-The Dashboard shall be defined in the system requierment file , where also is the use cases of this app is defined .
+The Dashboard shall be defined in the system requirement file , where also is the use cases of this app is defined .
 For Backend we are using Mysql.
 >[!NOTE]
-The Name of the project (app) in avalonia should be short otherwies the previewer wont work
+The Name of the project (app) in avalonia should be short otherwise the previewer wont work

 >[!NOTE]
 On this [Gitrepo](https://github.com/ImtsSrl/openshowvar/blob/master/resources/kukavar.txt) you can find all the global variables that we can change with KUKAVARPROXY , we can create our own.